thomasabishop/eolas/Electronics_and_Hardware/Binary/Binary_encoding.md

 > An encoding system maps each symbol to a unique sequence of bits.
 A computer then interprets that sequence of bits and displays the apppropriate symbol to the user.

-The length of the binary number (sometimes called the _word length_ corresponding to bytes, 16-bit, 32-bit etc) that is used to represent a given data set is determined by the number of variations that you require to capture the entire range of the dataset.
+The length of the binary number (sometimes called the _word length_) corresponding to 8-bit, 16-bit, 32-bit etc. that is used to represent a given data set is determined by the number of variations that you reqzuire to capture the entire range of the dataset:

+> An $n$-bit binary system can encode $2^n$ different things

 For example, say we know that there are 18 levels to a computer game.
 To encode a reference for each level we would need a binary number that is capable of at least 18 total variations.
-In this instance a 32-bit ($2^{5}$) number would be best because the next smallest (16-bit) would not be sufficient.
+In this instance a 32-bit ($2^{5}$ ) number would be best because the next smallest (16-bit) would not be sufficient.
 Our levels would have representations as follows:

 ```
 00001 (1)